Trivago NV (TRVG) CEO Axel Hefer on Q1 2020 Results - Earnings Call Transcript

 Matthias Tillmann

 Sure.
 Yes.
 Thanks for the question.
 In general, that's right, we anticipate that we and other providers of performance marketing will have more consolidated advertiser structure coming out of this.
 We believe that well-funded industry participants who can weather the crisis and/or resume operations faster are likely to take share away from smaller and medium-sized hotels.
 I would also add that there's less appetite for taking on the risk of cancellations.
-So in a CPC auction, you might end up with referrals that are less valuable than you thought as cancellation rates might go up.
-And that's what I meant previously that we started working on some marketplace features that -- where we hope that we can offset that pressure.
+So, in a CPC auction, you might end up with referrals that are less valuable than you thought as cancellation rates might go up, and that's what I meant previously that we started working on some marketplace features that -- where we hope that we can offset that pressure.
 And I don't know, Axel, if you want to add or give some color on those features and what exactly we're working on?

 Axel Hefer

 Absolutely.
 So yes, I mean, as Matthias has said, in a crisis like this, you have to assume that there will be more consolidation.
 How much?
 I think nobody knows by now.
 The -- what we have done even before the crisis, we started test to diversify our revenue base, diversify it and have overall a broader foundation.
-So in addition to offering tools that are addressing the existing uncertainty like CPA bidding, we are taking or have taken live display advertisement and sponsored listings, both products that are delivering a different value to our advertisers than the existing CPC-based product and that we think will be very important to compensate or overcompensate potential weakness in the auction for the next months to come.
+So, in addition to offering tools that are addressing the existing uncertainty like CPA bidding, we are taking or have taken live display advertisement and sponsored listings, both products that are delivering a different value to our advertisers than the existing CPC-based product and that we think will be very important to compensate or overcompensate potential weakness in the auction for the next months to come.

 Operator